Overview

 - Scenic Walks – Two main routes lead to the beach.
 The newer, steep trail starts from a purpose‑built car park on the Melmore Head Peninsula and takes about 25 minutes each way.
 The older, unmarked path from Tra na Rossan adds a longer, 40‑minute trek that rewards walkers with panoramic views of the surrounding hills and the Atlantic horizon.

 - Wildlife & Landscape – The surrounding farmland provides glimpses of grazing sheep, old stone cottages and the distant silhouette of Horn Head.
-Rock pools sparkle at low tide, and occasional seabirds can be seen soaring over the cliffs.
+Rock pools sparkle at low tide, and seabirds such as gulls and razorbills can be seen soaring over the cliffs.

 Practical Information